mast3rbow/Cured-Compliane-Website/content/sections/features/6six.md

 ---
-title: Cured Compliance Feature Six
+title: Full Auditability across system
 weight: 6
 icon: icon6.svg
 ---

-All records are kept, with changes tracked, ensuring auditors are happy
+All records are kept, with changes tracked, ensuring auditors are happy and able to trace all history